duracloud/deployment-docs/duracloud-webapp-setup.md

 4. Under port configuration enable "load balancer generated cookie stickiness" for ports 80 and 443.

 You are now ready to deploy the DuraCloud beanstalk zip.
 You can do so by following the instruction in "Deploy to Production" detailed in [this document](release-new-version.md).

+## SSL

+In order to configure SSL, you must first have a valid SSL certificate for your domain.

+* It is recommended that a wildcard SSL certificate be used, as that will allow all subdomains to be covered.
+* The SSL certificate can be created through Route 53, if Route 53 is your domain registrar (or if you've transferred control of your domain to Route 53.)
+If not using Route 53, you will need to purchase an SSL certificate from a certificate authority.
+SSL certificates are often available from domain registrars.
+* If you are using Route 53 to create an SSL certificate, it is automatically included in IAM for use in Elastic Beanstalk.
+If not using Route 53, [you will need to import your certificate to IAM](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-ssl-upload.html).
+* Once the certificate is in place in IAM, go back to Elastic Beanstalk -> Configuration -> Load Balancing
+* In the dropdown next to `SSL certificate ID` select your certificate
+* Select `Apply`

 ## DNS